gloriama/language-cheatsheets/JAVA.md

 ---------- | ----
 `str[i]` or `str.charAt(i)` | `str.charAt(i)`
 `str.length` | `str.length()`
+`''` or `""` | `""`*

+*Single quotes in Java are used to indicate a character, which is a separate data type.
+Thus, if you use single quotes, you must enclose exactly one character - anything else (e.g. `''`, `'abc'`) will throw an error.

 JavaScript has a nice built-in syntax of treating a string as an array of characters.
 To get this behavior in Java, use `str.toCharArray()` to get the string as a (new) character array.
 You can modify as desired, and then use `new String(charArray)` to get a string again.

 ### Arrays
 JavaScript | Java
 ---------- | ----
 `var arr = [];` | `int[] arr = new int[5];`*
+`arr.length` | `arr.length`

 *Or whatever data type and array length.
 Note that a length IS required in Java!